lucas-gomes-santana/lucas-gomes-santana/README.md

 # Lucas Gomes Santana

 Hi!
 My name is Lucas Gomes Santana.
-I'm a high school student who discover the world of programming and ince then, i started study about the area for my own and my objective is become a Full-Stack Developer.
-Searching for constant evolution with software deveploment.
+I'm a self-taught developer looking for opportunities as a software development professional.
+I'm always studying and striving for continuous development.

 ****